 As soon as she can bring herself to speak of it, Marianne assures her mother and Elinor “I never could have been happy with him, after knowing, as sooner or later I must have known, all this."
 Again, it's too painful and indelicate to spell out what "all this" even means, but she does say she's lost all respect for Willoughby.
 "I should have had no confidence, no esteem.
 Nothing could have done it away to my feelings.”
 Is she speaking of mere jealousy, of learning that Willoughby had a lover before her?
 I don’t think so, because Mrs. Dashwood understands she is speaking of Willoughby’s conduct: “I know it—I know it,” cried her mother.
 “Happy with a man of libertine practices!—”

 Elinor moves on to talk about Willoughby’s selfishness and extravagance, then she returns to the subject of his immorality: “all Willoughby’s difficulties have arisen from the first offence against virtue, in his behaviour to Eliza Williams.
 That crime has been the origin of every lesser one, and of all his present discontents.”
 If Elinor had known of Marianne's secret pregnancy, she's putting on quite a performance for her mother here, She would be referring to the seduction of her own sister as a "lesser" crime.

 We're told “Marianne assented most feelingly to the remark.”
-So here she is either agreeing that Willoughby’s seduction of Eliza was unpardonable, or she is lying and hiding her own guilty secret.
+So here she is either agreeing that Willoughby’s seduction of Eliza was the worst crime Willoughby committed, or she is lying and hiding her own guilty secret.

 All of the dialogue and passages I've quoted reiterate, again and again, that Willoughby's intentions were honorable until he threw Marianne over for money.
 None of these statements make any sense if Marianne indeed became Willoughby's lover.